ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/github_pages.md

 ![repo_settings_menu.png](repo_settings_menu_50pct.png)

-That will take you to a page with a URL of the form `http://github.com/`<em>your-user-name</em>`/`<em>your-repo-name</em>`/settings`  That page should look like the one below, where you will Scroll down until you get to the GitHub Pages section.
+That will take you to a page with a URL of the form `http://github.com/`<em>your-user-name</em>`/`<em>your-repo-name</em>`/settings`  In the left menu, click on 'Pages.'
+This will take you to the GitHub Pages page.

-In the GitHub Pages section, you will see a drop down menu in the Source subsection.
-Select `master branch` in this drop down menu.
+On the GitHub Pages page, you will see a drop down menu in the Source subsection.
+Select `main` in this drop down menu.
 Then click save.

 # Viewing your webpage at username.github.io/repo-name